Donny Brady

-Donald Maynard Brady (born November 24, 1973) is a former American football and Canadian football cornerback in the National Football League (NFL) and Canadian Football League (CFL).
+Donald Maynard Brady (born November 24, 1973) is an American former professional football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Saskatchewan Roughriders as an undrafted free agent in 1995.
-He played college football at Wisconsin.
-He also played High School football at Wellington C. Mepham High School.
+He played college football for the Wisconsin Badgers.
+He also played high school football at Wellington C. Mepham High School.

 Brady also played for the Cleveland Browns, Baltimore Ravens, and Edmonton Eskimos.